he141142/master-SA/clean_architect.md

   Usually achieved through the use of abstractions (interfaces or abstract classes) and polymorphism<br> <br>
 **Benefit**: can add new features to a system without risking introducing bugs or breaking existing functionality.

+### Pattern support:
+- The Strategy Pattern: The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows you to add new strategies without modifying the context, adhering to the OCP.

+- The Decorator Pattern: As explained earlier, the Decorator Pattern allows you to add functionality to objects dynamically at runtime without modifying their structure.
+This supports the OCP by extending behavior without changing existing code.
 ## L - Liskov Substitution Principle (LSP):
 States that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.